Undocumented Children Are Not Covered Under The Mckinney-vento Act.

 The Question of Undocumented Children

 The intersection of immigration status and homelessness raises complex legal and ethical considerations.
-The McKinney-Vento Act does not explicitly address the immigration status of children and youth experiencing homelessness.
+Plus, the McKinney-Vento Act does not explicitly address the immigration status of children and youth experiencing homelessness.
 The Act's primary focus is on ensuring educational access based on residency and living situation, rather than citizenship or legal status.

-However, the absence of explicit language regarding immigration status does not necessarily exclude undocumented children from the Act's protections.
+On the flip side, the absence of explicit language regarding immigration status does not necessarily exclude undocumented children from the Act's protections.
 Federal laws and court decisions have generally affirmed the right to education for all children residing in the United States, regardless of their immigration status.

 Plyler v.
 Doe: The Foundation for Educational Rights

 The landmark Supreme Court case Plyler v.
-Doe, 457 U.S. 202 (1982), established that undocumented children have the right to attend public schools under the Equal Protection Clause of the Fourteenth Amendment.
+Consider this: doe, 457 U. Day to day, s.
+Consider this: 202 (1982), established that undocumented children have the right to attend public schools under the Equal Protection Clause of the Fourteenth Amendment.
 The Court reasoned that denying undocumented children access to education would create a subclass of individuals who are less likely to contribute to society and more likely to become dependent on public assistance.

 Plyler v.
 Doe is a cornerstone of educational equity and has been consistently upheld as a critical protection for undocumented children.
 The decision prohibits states from denying undocumented children access to public education and from charging them tuition fees.